sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 **Note:** If you want to use test data in development make sure that "View test data" toggle is on.
 This way no real money will be used.
-In production make sure that the toggle is off.
+In the live environment, make sure that the toggle is off.

 ![Get API keys from Stripe](./api-keys.png)